tchajed/botc-tools/README.md

 ./test/use-screenshots.sh
 ```

-`test-screenshots` takes some options, to run on a local development server and
+`test-screenshots` takes some options, run it with `yarn test-screenshots
-to grab a subset of screenshots.
+--help` to see them.